Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds

 Suppose that $U$ is a chart on $M$ and let $\partial_1,...,\partial_n$ denote the coordinate vector fields.
 We use the usual coordinate framing of $TU$ to give coordinates on the Grassmannian bundle $\Gr_d(M)$.
 The tangent bundle to $U$ naturally splits into sub-bundles spanned by $\{\partial_1,...,\partial_{d}\}$ and $\{\partial_{d+1},\ldots,\partial_n\}$.
 Call these sub-bundles $P$ and $Q$, respectively.
 Let $\End(P,Q)$ denote the bundle of maps from $P$ to $Q$.
 We obtain a coordinate chart via associating an element of $A\in \End(P,Q)$ and a point $x\in U$ with the graph of $A$ in the tangent space over $x$.

 As we have assumed that each $r_i$ is the identity, in charts we write $f_i(x)=x+X_i(x)$.
-It now suffices to prove the corresponding estimate on the field $X_i$ because $X_i$ and $Y_i$ are equal up to an error that is quadratic in the sense of definition \ref{defn:quadratic}.
+As the $f_i$ are $C^1$ small, we work in a single chart.
+It now suffices to prove the corresponding estimate on the field $X_i$ because $X_i$ and $Y_i$ are equal up to an error that is quadratic in the sense of Definition \ref{defn:quadratic}.
 We now calculate the action of $f$ on $\Gr_d(U)$.
 Suppose that $A\in \End(P,Q)$.
 Then we have that $\{Df(v+Av)\}$ is a subspace of $T_{f(x)}M$.
 We must find the map $A'$ whose graph gives the same subspace.
 Let $I_A$ be the $n\times d$ matrix with top block $I$ and bottom block $A$.
 Then the action of $Df$ sends $A$ to $A'$ which is equal to

 To see that this is true, we must check that $A'V\subseteq Q$ and that $\{Dfv+DfAv\mid v\in V\}$ is the same as $\{v+A'v\}$.
 The second condition is evident from the definition of $A'$.
 If $v\in P$, then $(\pi_P Df I_A)^{-1}v=w$ is an element of $P$ satisfying $\pi_P DfI_Aw=v$.
 Thus $A'v=DfI_A(\pi_PDfI_A)^{-1}v-v\in Q$ and hence $A'V\subseteq Q$.
 Write $F$ for the induced map on $\Gr_d(U)$.
 In coordinates $F$ is the map that sends